-- A(n even more) sinister variant in Puella Magi Madoka Magica: The only way to defeat The Walpurgis Night is by making Madoka fight her.
+- In a(n even more) sinister varian, the only way to defeat Walpurgisnacht is by making Madoka fight her.
 Doing this promptly turns her into the even more devastating Kriemhild Gretchen.

 - In the finale Kriemhild Gretchen is defeated by Madoka via a Wishplosion.

-- And then the even more sinister version with Homura Akemi in Puella Magi Madoka Magica the Movie: Rebellion, when they Summon Bigger Fish using the forces of two witches and most of the Puella Magi at their best to defeat Kyubey...
-Only for Homura to turn out to be even more powerful than everyone, and she promptly seals the power of both Kyubey and Madoka...
+- Puella Magi Madoka Magica the Movie: Rebellion: An even more sinister version occurs with Homura Akemi, where they Summon Bigger Fish using the forces of two witches and most of the Puella Magi at their best to defeat Kyubey... only for Homura to turn out to be even more powerful than everyone and promptly seal both Kyubey and Madoka's power.

 - Done very extensively with the gods of the setting; any given godlike entity established as the top dog is likely to overshadowed in short order by some even more powerful entity, who will then be overshadowed by some even more powerful one, and so on and so forth.
 In Dragon Ball, Kami is God?
 Actually, he's just the god of Earth.
 King Kai, the guardian of the whole universe in Dragon Ball Z?
 Actually, he's just one of four guardians of the universe, with the Grand Kai above him.
-And above the Grand Kai we have the Supreme Kais, the gods of creation, (though that reveal came pretty soon after the Grand Kai was revealed,) who in turn are ruled over by the Grand Supreme Kai, the ruler of the universe.
+And above the Grand Kai we have the Supreme Kais, the gods of creation (though that reveal comes pretty soon after the Grand Kai is revealed) who in turn are ruled over by the Grand Supreme Kai, the ruler of the universe.
 And then, in Dragon Ball Super, we learn that equal to the Supreme Kais are the gods of destruction, and above them all is the King of Everything, the creator of the multiverse.